jekor/fsrest/README.markdown

 ## The Right Tool for the Job

 fsrest isn't tied to a particular programming language.
-It's job is just to dispatch HTTP requests to the appropriate place.
+Its job is just to dispatch HTTP requests to the appropriate place.
 Mostly, it serves static files.
 To support dynamic content, you can write POST handlers in any language that you can launch from the shell.

 ## RESTful by Design